 The supporting charge is a normal move, except the unit making the supporting charge must be placed so that it touches the first unit and at least one stand supports it either from the rear or side.
-No stands can be placed into touch with enemies - neither into edge contact nor cornerto-corner contact.
+No stands can be placed into touch with enemies - neither into edge contact nor corner-to-corner contact.

-The supporting charge is a special kind of combined move the supporting unit's move is rolled into that of the charging unit and is considered part of it.
+The supporting charge is a special kind of combined move - the supporting unit's move is rolled into that of the charging unit and is considered part of it.
 The charger can be thought of as carrying the supporting charger with the same order.
 If a unit is unable to move for whatever reason (if it is confused for example), or if it does not have sufficient move distance to move (if it is in irregular formation for example) then it cannot make a supporting charge.
+Also note, that after failing to receive its first order a unit cannot use its half pace move to join combat by moving into the supporting position.